-As a part of meeting Indicator 6.2 organisations must also demonstrate the mandatory requirements and relevant service specific requirements detailed below requirements and relevant service specific requirements detailed below Common ☑ Staff and management are qualified or skilled to perform their roles.
-Rest and Recovery and Assertive Outreach ☑ Organisation records demonstrate that all staff possess a current First Aid Certificate.
-Individuals Financial Counselling and Advocacy ☑ Financial counsellors meet the requirements of membership with the Financial Counsellors' Association of Queensland (FCAQ) and, where not already obtained, are actively working towards completion of a Diploma of Financial Counselling.
-Suggestions of Evidence Policy and processes for workforce planning, recruitment and selection processes Duty statements or position descriptions and records of the advertising/promotion of available positions Evidence that staff qualifications have been checked and are current and that they have the skills and experience necessary for fulfil their role Records of merit-based recruitment and selection processes (e.g. evidence of selection criteria and interview processes) Personnel/HR files show evidence that staff have qualifications and experience relevant to their role.
+As a part of meeting Indicator 6.2 organisations must also demonstrate the mandatory requirements and relevant service specific requirements detailed below Common ☑ Staff and management are qualified or skilled to perform their roles.
+Families Family Participation Program ☑ Organisation records demonstrate that all staff working directly with service users have completed training in Aboriginal and Torres Strait Islander family-led decision making processes.
+Individuals Rest and Recovery and Assertive Outreach ☑ Organisation records demonstrate that all staff possess a current First Aid Certificate.
+Financial Counselling and Advocacy ☑ Financial counsellors meet the requirements of membership with the Financial Counsellors' Association of Queensland (FCAQ) and, where not already obtained, are actively working towards completion of a Diploma of Financial Counselling.
+Domestic & Family Violence Staff competency levels, knowledge and qualifications align with the level of service and care provided to clients and staff have the required skills consistent with their roles and responsibilities.
+Organisations and services promote diversity in their recruitment processes in recognition of the diversity within their communities and client base.
+Young People ☑ Staff teams should be appropriately trained and culturally and professionally diverse (where possible) with a mix of qualifications, cultural connections and knowledge of the local area, skills and life experience to be reflected in the team.
+Suggestions of Evidence Policy and processes for workforce planning, recruitment and selection processes.
+Duty statements or position descriptions and records of the advertising/promotion of available positions.
+Evidence that staff qualifications have been checked and are current and that they have the skills and experience necessary for fulfil their role.
+Records of merit-based recruitment and selection processes (e.g. evidence of selection criteria and interview processes).

+• Personnel/HR files show evidence that staff have qualifications and experience relevant to their role.